lcary/io-generation/README.md

 # task-generation

-A tool to return interesting input-output examples for learning list routines.
+A tool to return interesting, randomized input-output (IO) examples for learning list routines.

+Strategy: attempts to construct useful IO examples by a constraint propagation technique used by the DeepCoder paper (https://arxiv.org/abs/1611.01989), as well as maximizing output variance via de-duplication.

 Example usage:
 ```